 Tesla and SpaceX CEO Elon Musk has said he is willing to sell his stock to help solve world hunger if a top United Nations official, who said that just 2 percent of the entrepreneur’s income could help solve world hunger, can back up the claim.

-Speaking to CNN, David Beasley, the director of the UN’s World Food Programme (WFP), called on Musk and Jeff Bezos (the second richest person on the planet) to reconsider where they are putting their money.
+Speaking to CNN, David Beasley, the UN’s World Food Programme (WFP) director, called on Musk and Jeff Bezos (the second richest person on the planet) to reconsider where they are putting their money.

 “$6 billion to help 42 million people that are literally going to die if we don’t reach them.
 It’s not complicated,” he had said.